 Space saving ideas such as strawberry pots or growing strawberries in containers which hang from the ceiling are great options.
 Whole areas of a home or just a windowsill may also be dedicated when growing strawberries indoors, but be sure not to over crowd the plants lest they become susceptible to disease or mold issues.

 The key ingredient to growing strawberry houseplants, of course, is sun exposure.
 Whether indoors or out, strawberries need at least six hours of sun per day, which can be provided by sun exposure or by using indoor plant lighting.

 Strawberry Houseplant Varieties

 You may also start strawberry houseplants from seed.
-If this is the case, you will want to freeze the seeds for 2-4 weeks to jump start the germination process.
+If this is the case, you’ll want to freeze the seeds for two to four weeks to jump start the germination process.

 How to Care for Strawberry Houseplants